rhiannemock/ketoboot/README.md

 # ketogenesis
 For this project I decided to create a website about the ketogenic diet.
 A diet I have used previously and so know a good deal about it,how well it works the ups and downs, difficulties faced as well as all the amazing health benefits and how this particular diet differs from so many others.
 I wanted to write this website for anyone having difficulty sticking to other heavily restrictive diets for weight loss or anyone suffering from the below symptoms.
 * The diet can help people with type 1 or type 2 diabetes keeping their blood sugars low.
 * It combats mental fatigue and brain fog so is great for menopause symptoms.
 * Ketones give you energy so is good for lethargy.
 * It helps reduce bloating and aid digestion so is excellent for IBS sufferers.
-* The keto diet is a fabulous way to loose weight without feeling hungry as counting carbs rather than calories means you can eat alot more.
+* The keto diet is a fabulous way to loose weight without feeling hungry as counting carbs rather than calories means you can eat a lot more.
 * It is suggested it also helps with seizures and epilepsy so would suggest anyone who is suffering from those illnesses to try it, however there needs to be more research done to officially confirm this.
 ## UX
 ### Strategy